-Appellant's FOIA Request sought information regarding disciplinary records for a named MPD detective.
+Appellant's FOIA Request sought information for a named MPD officer, including disciplinary records such as citizen complaints and records of investigation regarding alleged misconduct,.

-In response, by letter dated March 24, 2011, MPD stated that it could neither admit nor deny the existence of disciplinary records or complaints regarding the named MPD detective because it would be an unwarranted invasion of privacy of the officer under D.C.
-Official Code § 2-534(a)(2) and (3).
+In response, by letter dated October 5, 2011, MPD stated that it could neither admit nor deny the existence of disciplinary records or complaints regarding the named MPD officer because it would be an unwarranted invasion of privacy of the officer under D.C.
+Official Code § 2-534(a)(2) and (3)(C).